istio/istio.io/content/docs/setup/kubernetes/install/platform/alicloud/index.md

     - /docs/setup/kubernetes/quick-start-alicloud-ack/
 ---

-Follow this path to install and configure an Istio mesh in the [Alibaba Cloud Kubernetes Container Service](https://www.alibabacloud.com/product/kubernetes) using the `Application Catalog` module.
+Follow this flow to install and configure an Istio mesh in the [Alibaba Cloud Kubernetes Container Service](https://www.alibabacloud.com/product/kubernetes) using the `Application Catalog` module.

-This guide installs the current release version of Istio and deploys the [Bookinfo](/docs/examples/bookinfo/) sample application.
+This flow installs the current release version of Istio and deploys the [Bookinfo](/docs/examples/bookinfo/) sample application.

 ## Prerequisites